My tooth broke in August.

 The Darkest Part of the Forest is

-my fourth Holly Black book to date.
+Holly Black book to date.

 A standalone faerie novel,